Vitastor has two file system implementations. Both can be used via vitastor-nfs.

 POSIX features currently not implemented in VitastorFS:

-always reports apparent file sizes instead of actually allocated space - Access times (
+• Actually used space is not counted, so du always reports apparent file sizes instead of actually allocated space

-) is updated lazily every second (like-o lazytime
+• Modification time (mtime) is updated lazily every second (like -o lazytime)

 Other notable missing features which should be addressed in the future: